Vavaʻu

 Vavaʻu is an island group, consisting of one large island (ʻUtu Vavaʻu) and 40 smaller ones, in Tonga.
 It is part of Vavaʻu District, which includes several other individual islands.
-According to tradition, the Maui god created both Tongatapu and Vavaʻu, but put a little more effort into the former.
 Vavaʻu rises 204 m above sea level at Mount Talau.
 The capital is Neiafu, situated at the Port of Refuge (Puatalefusi or Lolo-ʻa-Halaevalu).

 History

 Myths and legends

 In Polynesia, it is said that the islands were created by the god Maui, who reached into the bottom of the sea with his magic hook, caught something on it, and pulled it up to the sea surface, and it became the islands of Vavaʻu.